 Live chat, phone, and email support are available for paying customers.
 However, we found it difficult to get a response via email, and the live chat agents didn’t seem to have much knowledge about the company’s products.

 Another great option is Weebly, especially if you want to add an online store to your new website.
 It has a suite of ecommerce tools, extremely attractive templates, and a foolproof editor.
-Prices start from just $6 per month, which also makes it a cheaper long-term option than Web.com.
-Read our full Weebly website builder review for more information.
+Prices start from just $6 a month, which also makes it a cheaper long-term option than Web.com.

 Web.com has its pros, which include competitive prices and excellent marketing tools, but there are just too many cons.

 The ecommerce tools are rudimentary at best, the template library is exceedingly average, and the editor itself is clunky and confusing.
 Add awful customer support and a lack of transparency to the equation, and you can see why we recommend considering almost any other website builder over Web.com.

 Further reading on website builders

 We've highlighted 10 tips to follow when you build a website for the first time, and we've also covered the best ecommerce website builders and the best small business website builders in our buying guides for those use cases.
 If you want to use WordPress, you'll need to choose one of the best web hosting services offering the best WordPress hosting.